DiogoAbu/eslint-config-superop/CONTRIBUTING.md

 ## Code style

 We have a pre-commit hook enforcing commits to follow our lint rules.
-It points to itself.
+The eslint config points to index.js.

 - [ESLint](https://eslint.org/) to enforce code style and best practices on JavaScript and TypeScript files.
 - [Prettier](https://prettier.io/) to format JSON files.